Killorn gets go-ahead goal, Lightning beat Blues 5-2

+The Tampa Bay Lightning are starting to have success at home during a key time, while the St. Louis Blues had another road defeat and lost a goalie, too.

-Alex Killorn scored a go-ahead goal early in the third period, Jonathan Drouin added two late goals and the Tampa Bay Lightning rallied from a two-goal deficit to beat the St. Louis Blues 5-2 on Thursday night.
+Alex Killorn scored a go-ahead goal early in the third period, Jonathan Drouin added two late goals and the Lightning rallied from a two-goal deficit to beat the Blues 5-2 on Thursday night.

+"I think the one thing that was impressive was we're down two and got five unanswered (goals)," Lightning coach Jon Cooper said.
+"I'm really proud of the way we battled back."

 Killorn put Tampa Bay up 3-2 from the high slot 5:25 into the third period to help the Lightning go 2-0 starting a stretch of seven of eight games at home.
 Drouin made it 4-2 with 1:40 remaining, a play that Blues goalie Jake Allen was hurt on trying to make a save, before adding an empty-netter.

+"He'll be fine," St. Louis coach Ken Hitchcock said of Allen, who appeared to have a lower-body injury.

 Tampa Bay also got goals from Brian Boyle and Michael Bournival.
-Andrei Vasilevskiy made 21 saves and Victor Hedman had two assists.
+Andrei Vasilevskiy made 21 saves and Victor Hedman had three assists.

 The Lightning are without oft-injured goalie Ben Bishop, who could miss a month with an undisclosed lower-body injury.
 Bishop, a potential free agent after the season, was hurt in the first period of Tuesday's 4-1 win over Detroit.